Musqueam Day: Celebrating 36 since the Guerin case

 Impacts of the Guerin case

 In 2005, leaders and lawyers involved in Guerin v.
-The Queen were brought together for a panel discussion recognizing the 20th anniversary of the case.
+R were brought together for a panel discussion recognizing the 20th anniversary of the case.
 James I. Reynolds, a lawyer who represented Musqueam, presented on his book A Breach of Duty: Fiduciary Obligations and Aboriginal Peoples (2005), which he wrote about the legal impacts of the Guerin case.
 Later, the presentation was published in Vancouver Bar Association’s The Advocate (read it online as a PDF).

 Reynolds states that, at the time, “the widely held view was that the Crown could not be held liable in law for the way in which it managed reserve lands or other assets of the Indian bands.”
 The Guerin case was pivotal because it fundamentally changed Aboriginal law in relation to the: